 How do I keep cats out of my garden?

-In terms of planting, strong-smelling plants like lavender is unpleasant to cats.
+In terms of planting, strong-smelling plants like lavender are unpleasant to cats.
 Leaving orange or lemon peels out will also deter them as they dislike the smell of citrus.
 High fences will also make it more difficult for cats to enter your garden.
 Closely planted shrubs or placing twigs and branches between plants will make it difficult for cats to walk over flower beds.
 Also, wire mesh can be used to keep cats off delicate borders.
 Surfaces that are uncomfortable to walk on, such as gravel or even crushed eggshells will keep cats off flower beds too.

-What to read next
+What to read next:

 Caitlin Casey is a Senior Writer for Modern Gardens, heat, Closer, and Grazia.
 She covers shopping, women’s lifestyle, popular culture as well as all things trending.